astlian9/AutoPETIV_solutions/README.md

 ## Data Preparation

+PET and CT images

+Human clicks
-The dataset requires a JSON file structured similarly to `Data/dataset.json`.
+The dataset requires converting the JSON file to a heatmap saved as .nii.gz file.
 To generate it, run the following command:

 ```bash
 python prepare_data.py \